Taiwan and Occupied West Berlin

 The very last in the hierarchy of types of United States governing authority overseas is United States occupation and control pursuant to conquest.
 In such a situation international law prescribes the limits of the occupied state, though for the time being the occupant may exercise supreme governing authority.
 Nor does occupation effect any annexation or incorporation of the occupied territory into the territory or political structure of the occupant, and the occupant's constitution and laws do not extend of their own force to the occupied territory.

 The US v.
-Tiede decision is available here:
+Tiede decision can be viewed in HTML format here: